David Leo Green

 David Leo Green (October 14, 1951 - July 25, 2014) was an American politician.

 Born in Rosetta, Mississippi, Green received his associate degree from Southwest Mississippi Community College and was a retail merchant.
 He was also a deputy sheriff and police officer.
 He lived in Gloster, Mississippi.
 Green served in the Mississippi House of Representatives from 1979 until 2005.

 Green died July 25, 2014 at his home in Gloster, Mississippi.

-He was preceded in death by a daughter Jamilia Kenyatta Green and David Leo Green Jr. and survived by a daughter Jelita A Green, brothers, his mother and grandchildren.
 He was buried in the Purnell Family Cemetery in Garden City Franklin County, Mississippi.